NRoboto/movie-organiser/README.md

 # Movie Organiser

-A full-stack app for creating and organising lists of movies, created using express and react.
+A full-stack app for creating and organising lists of movies, created using a MEAN stack.
 Currently very **WIP**.